Pizza oven insulation – General

 Why insulate my pizza oven?

 Pizza oven insulation is used primarily to slow down cooling and allow the oven to maintain thermal mass for longer periods of time.
-While some brick ovens do not use insulation, these ovens will have the heat drawn down much faster, using more fuel and making retained heat cooking more challenging.
+While some brick ovens do not use insulation sheets, these ovens will have the heat drawn down much faster, using more fuel and making retained heat cooking more challenging.
 It goes without saying that without pizza oven insulation, your brick oven can be extremely hot to the touch on the outside.
 Traditional wood fired pizza ovens can reach temperatures well over 1,000° Fahrenheit (538° Celsius).

 Forno Bravo refractory pizza ovens, when properly insulated, can be at full temperature inside the cooking chamber without getting hot on the exterior facade (no more than 140°F when properly insulated).

 CAUTION: This doesn’t apply to our stainless steel reflective ovens, as this is a different type of application, more like a BBQ.